z1n0v1/z1n0v1.github.io/M02-Java-OOP/M02-Java-OOP.md

 Here you can find my solutions for SoftUni's [Java OOP](https://softuni.bg/trainings/3587/java-oop-february-2022) course.

-Java OOP is the last fundamental course of SoftUni's Software Engineering track.
+Java OOP is the second course from the Java Advanced module.
 It is 7 week long and focuses on the object oriented programming and its use as part of writing Java.

 In this course you'll learn about: